cocos/cocos-docs/en/cocos-service/agc-apm.md

 `getCustomTraceMeasure(name: string, measureName: string): string`

 Obtains an indicator value for a custom trace.
-You can refer to AGC APM document - [getMeasure](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-References/customtrace#getMeasure).
+You can refer to [getMeasure](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-References/customtrace#getMeasure) documentation for details.

 **Parameter Description**: